 Don’t Ghost Your G-spot

 In recent years, science has caught up a bit, and more accurately named the commonly known G-Spot (or Gräfenburg spot) the Clitero Urethral Vaginal Complex, or CUV, for short.
-The differentiation in naming is important, as many people who went looking for the mythical G-spot felt let down when they couldn’t locate an exact spot with medical imaging or dissection.
+The name change is important because many people who went looking for the mythical G-spot were disappointed when they couldn’t locate an exact spot with medical imaging or dissection.

 What if I can’t find it?

 Arousal is a key factor in both finding and maximizing your CUV, so you or your partner should invest some time in foreplay before beginning your quest.
-The reason being, that the patch of textured tissue you’re looking for, is comprised mainly of erectile tissue and will become engorged (ie: easier to find) if you are already aroused.
+Because the patch of textured tissue you’re looking for is composed mainly of erectile tissue, it will become engorged (ie: easier to find) if you are already aroused.

 Dr. Emily Morse of Sex with Emily says: “The female body has a huge capacity for pleasure, more so than many women have likely experienced.
 It’s totally possible for you to attain your goal of a vaginal O, no matter how hopeless it might seem.
 Just because you haven’t found your G-spot yet does not mean it’s not there.”